Idaho Health Insurance Exchange dba Your Health Idaho

 We will also use the information provided as part of the ongoing operation of YHI, including activities such as verifying continued eligibility for programs, processing appeals, reporting on and managing the insurance affordability programs, communicating with you to keep your coverage up to date, responding to your feedback or complaints, performing oversight and quality control, combatting fraud, and responding to any concerns about the security or confidentiality of personal information held by YHI.

 In addition, state and federal law may require or permit YHI to share the information we collect or maintain about you for other purposes.
 These purposes are described in more detail in Section 6 below entitled Information Sharing.
-Information on race and ethnicity will not be provided to the insurance carriers, unless you are an American Indian or Alaska Native because that information could positively affect your benefits.

 5. Marketplace – Sharing Your Information Is Voluntary

 You are not required to provide certain personal information, such as your SSN, to YHI.
 But if you decline to provide this information, you may delay or prevent YHI from performing certain functions, such as (a) determining your eligibility for benefits or financial assistance or (b) allowing you to select and enroll in health coverage.